appveyor/website/src/docs/enterprise/running-builds-as-local-process.md

 * Windows Server 2012 R2 (Windows 8.1) or higher
 * .NET Framework 4.5.2
-* TODO: mamory and disk space
+* TODO: memory and disk space
 * Internet connectivity
     * Currently we require outbound Internet connectivity at TCP (not HTTP) level (behind router or NAT).
 We are working on proxy support, please watch [this](https://github.com/appveyor/ci/issues/1303) issue